gregives/eleventy-load-website/src/usage.md

 },
 ```

-Note that the test is matched against the **input** filename, not the output.
+Note that the test is matched against the **input** filename, not the output, hence we need to apply eleventy-load-html to Markdown files as well as HTML files.

 We can set up rules so that eleventy-load imports Sass files using `link` elements.